 Individuals with speech and language needs have a difficulty with one or more aspects of speech, language and/or communication.
 They may not properly process language – speaking and/or listening and/or understanding.
 Many people with communication difficulties have poor non-verbal communication skills, as well as difficulty with communication through language - it is estimated that three quarters of human interaction is non-verbal, involving gestures, facial expressions etc. This clearly has a knock-on impact on reading, writing and overall education.
 Some of these children may have physical or co-ordination problems, as well as behavioural or other personal difficulties, and social skills problems.

 The national afasic website has more detailed information about these issues and a series of publications is available at www.afasic.org.uk.
 The Afasic helpline number is 08453 555577

 Committee: Our Officers

-Senior Friday Club
+Senior Friday Club Leader

-Middle Friday Club and Designated Safeguarding Lead
+Middle Friday Club Leader and Safeguarding Lead

 You don’t need experience with children or young people who have a communication difficulty to join us.
 All we ask is that you want to improve the life of a child or young person who has a speech and language disorder.